I gotta say, my poster for the #PyconUS poster session is looking realllll cute.

-I recently hosted an episode of Software Engineering Radio called "Goran Petrovic on Mutation Testing at Google"!
+I recently hosted an episode of Software Engineering Radio called "Eran Yahav on the Tabnine AI Coding Assistant"!

 🚀 Hi!
 I'm a researcher, teacher, podcaster, and software developer!

 Innovating in technical areas such as software engineering and software testing, I teach courses, conduct research, write papers and a blog, give presentations, create software, and serve organizations.
 Working as an Associate Professor in the Department of Computer and Information Science at Allegheny College, I am an associate editor for the Journal of Software: Evolution and Process, an academic editor for the PeerJ Computer Science journal, a program committee member for conferences like the International Conference on Software Testing, Verification and Validation and the International Conference on Software Engineering, and a reviewer for journals like Transactions on Software Engineering and the Journal of Software Testing, Verification and Reliability.
+Along with media appearances on podcasts like Stack Overflow and Talk Python, I interview the world’s leading experts on software engineering as a co-host of Software Engineering Radio.
 You can learn more about me and my work by reading my biography, downloading my curriculum vitae, and subscribing to my mailing list.

 Database Testing: Automatically test relational database schemas